jason1642/social-media-app/README.md

 - Create an aesthitic home page, displaying other users posts, and a create post form
 - Create all components with working back end functionality
 - Crud for posts and comments, depending on their level of access
-- Consistently grant users access to certain crud actions according to their ID and post or comment owner
+- Consistently grant the correct users access to certain crud actions according to their ID

 ### Challenges

-- Creating
+- Creating controllers for each data table and getting the syntax correct
 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** will have a front end using React and a back end using Ruby on Rails, using REST APIs to allow users to create, read, update, destroy posts (and comments) depending on their level of access on them.
+_This project will have a front end using React and a back end with a database using Ruby on Rails, using REST APIs to allow users to create, read, update, destroy posts (and comments) depending on their level of access on them.
 The database will have three tables including: user, post, and comments

 ### Client (Front End)